Banana Chocolate Mousse for Two

 To create the Banana Chocolate Mousse you make 3 mixtures and mix those.

-4. Add chocolate and bananas to cream – Do this quick without whipping the mixture and without over-mixing it.
+Step 4a – Add chocolate mix and bananas mix to cream and fold.
+Don’t over-mix it.
 The more you work it, the more the air that was incorporated into the cream is lost.

 Mmmm … take your time and allow each spoonful to melt on your tongue and let it fill your stomach with happy feelings.